Labbeti/conette-audio-captioning/README.md

 This model checkpoint has been trained for the Clotho dataset, but it can also reach a good performance on AudioCaps with the "audiocaps" task.

 ## Limitations
-- The model expected audio sampled at 32 kHz.
+- The model expected audio sampled at **32 kHz**.
 The model automatically resample up or down the input audio files.
 However, it might give worse results, especially when using audio with lower sampling rates.
-- The model has been trained on audio lasting from 1 to 30 seconds.
+- The model has been trained on audio lasting from **1 to 30 seconds**.
 It can handle longer audio files, but it might require more memory and give worse results.

 ## Citation
 The preprint version of the paper describing CoNeTTE is available on arxiv: https://arxiv.org/pdf/2309.00454.pdf